alex/what-happens-when/README.rst

    * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
-* To close the connection:
+* To close the connection after data transmission:
    * The closer sends a FIN packet
    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK